mridoni/gixsql/README.md

 ## Usage notes

 ### Using GixSQL from Gix-IDE
 When you create a project in Gix-IDE, you are asked whether you want to enable it for ESQL preprocessing.
 This is not an absolute requirement.
 At any point you can set the project property "Preprocess for ESQL" (under "General") to "Yes".
-There are several properties you can configure here that affed code generation by the preprocessor:
+There are several properties you can configure here that affect code generation by the preprocessor:

 - **Preprocess COPY files**: if set to "Yes" all copy files (not only those in EXEC SQL INCLUDE sections) will be parsed by the ESQL preprocessor.
 This is useful when you have copy files containing code that includes EXEC SQL statements.
 - **Use anonymous parameters**: if set to "Yes", parameters in SQL statements will be represented as `?`, otherwise a numeric indicator (i.e `$1`) will be used.